Medieval Institute Library

 Inquisitio (manuscript and print sources for the study of Inquisition history)

 Dante Collection (the Zahm Dante Collection is one of the best in North America)

 The Medieval Institute faculty and students have access to library collection specialists who can assist them in their research.
 These librarians are key individuals in the scholarly activities of the Institute through the research help they provide, their skills in collection development, and their availability for classroom presentations.
-They are: Marina Smyth, medieval studies librarian; David Sullivan, classics and Byzantine studies librarian; and David T. Gura, manuscripts curator.
-The MI reference specialist, Julia Schneider, has responsibility for the operation of the Reading Room and assisting patrons in locating materials.
+They are: Julia Schneider, acting medieval studies librarian; David Sullivan, classics and Byzantine studies librarian; and David T. Gura, manuscripts curator.